s-aeschliman/s-aeschliman.github.io/docs/cv.md

 ### Publications and Presentations
 **Journal Articles**<br>
+* Aeschliman, S. & Stathopoulos, A. (2025).
+"Trade-off is transit public safety interventions: balancing enforcement and quality improvements."
+Forthcoming in *Transportation Research Part A: Policy and Practice*.
 * Aeschliman, S., Huang, E., Hofstra, A., & Stathopoulos, A. (2025).
 "Examining riders' subjective equity standards for transit service: How will they shape future transit planning and operations?" *Transport Policy*.
 * Said, M., Aeschliman, S., & Stathopoulos, A. (2023).
 “Robots at your doorstep: acceptance of near-future technologies for automated parcel delivery.” *Scientific Reports*.